-- Lexicon of approximately 500 words and grammar of 100 rules; - Type hierarchy of about 150 concepts in the financial domain; - KB of about 300 CG.
+- Lexicon of approx. 500 words and grammar of approx. 100 rules; - Type hierarchy of about 150 concepts in the financial domain; - KB of about 300 CG.

 The system processes most types of wh-questions and questions requiring "true/false" answer.
 We describe in more details the processing of the first type of questions, because they are more difficult and interesting from research point of view.
 The completeness of the generated NL answers depends only of the completeness of the CG KB.
-The approach is practically suitable for simple questions because of the factorial complexity of the algorithm for negation interpretation.
+The approach is practically suitable only for simple questions because of the factorial complexity of the algorithm for negation interpretation.

 Although there are no problems to implement "how many/much" questions, they are not realized in this version of the system.
 Such questions suppose accumulation of the answers and their processing can be reduced to counting the number of the answers found by the described algorithm, which was considered as relatively useless.
-The questions how and why require much more complex KB processing and are not covered in this paper.
+The questions how and why require much more complex KB processing and are not covered in this article.

-6 Conclusion and Further work
+7 Conclusion and Further work

 The presented system is an example of handling simple questions with or without negation.
+Up to our knowledge at this point there is no other NL questionanswering system treating negation based on CG.
 At the same time it is clear that rather complex questions can be treated only if "restricted" English is turned to "formalized" English by further constraints.
-Despite the limitations, the system is very useful for verbalization of positive facts in the closed world of a restricted domain and provides rather effective interface for simple question-answering tasks.
+Despite the limitations, the system is very useful for verbalization of facts in the closed world of a restricted domain and provides rather effective interface for simple questionanswering tasks.